pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Cumulative distributions.rst

 A better alternative is a **cumulative distribution function** (CDF), which maps from a value, x, to the fraction of values less than or equal to x.

-Given a Pmf, the simplest way to compute a cumulative probability is to add up the probabilities for values up to and including x:
+Given a ``Pmf``, the simplest way to compute a cumulative probability is to add up the probabilities for values up to and including x:

 ::